Contact: Dr. Darien Weatherspoon (301) 594-5394, email@example.com

 Types of Researchers

-Given the complexity and cross-cutting nature of health disparities research, multi- and inter-disciplinary teams and strong community-based partnerships are essential.
+Given the complexity and cross-cutting nature of health disparities research, multi- and inter-disciplinary teams and strong community-based partnerships are needed frequently.

 - Researchers from many backgrounds and disciplines contribute to health disparities/inequalities research.
-Research teams include individuals with expertise in genetics, social and other types of epidemiology, dentistry and dental hygiene, medicine and nursing, occupational therapy, clinical nutrition, pathology, medical anthropology, behavioral sciences, psychology, microbiology, health promotion, informatics, mHealth, health services, economics, health policy, social work, law, child development, biostatistics, communications, education, engineering and bioethics.
+Research teams include individuals with expertise in social science, genetics, epidemiology, dentistry and dental hygiene, medicine and nursing, occupational therapy, clinical nutrition, pathology, medical anthropology, behavioral sciences, psychology, microbiology, health promotion, informatics, mHealth, health services, economics, health policy, social work, law, child development, biostatistics, communications, education, engineering and bioethics.

 - Increasing the cadre of researchers pursuing health disparities research, particularly those from minority or disadvantaged backgrounds, is essential.
 Opportunities exist for training, career development and loan repayment.